Intrinsic Factor, Porcine

 Intrinsic Factor is useful in the development of assays to determine serum B12 levels.
 It is most effective when used in a highly purified state, to minimize the effects of R proteins which non-specifically bind vitamin B12.

-Scripps Laboratories is a world-leading producer and supplier of purified porcine Intrinsic Factor.
+Scripps Laboratories is a world-leading supplier of purified porcine Intrinsic Factor.
 Products are prepared on-site and shipped to you directly.
 For Bulk Discounts or additional product information, please use the button below to send us a note.